Carol Drinkwater: Later career

-In the 1981 episode of the Granada Television series Ladykillers she played Margaret Seddon, wife of the Edwardian poisoner Frederick Seddon, in an episode entitled "Root of All Evil."
+In the 1981 episode of the Granada Television series Lady Killers she played Margaret Seddon, wife of the Edwardian poisoner Frederick Seddon, in an episode entitled "Root of All Evil."

 While working in Australia, Drinkwater wrote her first successful children's book, The Haunted School.
 She has since written further children's books.
 The Haunted School was produced as a television mini-series and film.
 Bought by Disney, it won the Chicago International Film Festival Gold Award for Children's Films.
 It was through this that she met her husband, Michel Noll, and relocated to Provence.

 Her books for adults include commercial fiction and a series of best-selling memoirs about her experiences on her olive farm in Provence.
 In 2013, Drinkwater worked on a series of five documentary films inspired by her two Mediterranean travel books, The Olive Route and The Olive Tree.
 The Olive Route films were completed in February 2013 and have since been broadcast on international networks worldwide.

 In 2015, Penguin Books UK announced a deal signed with Drinkwater to write two epic novels.
 The first, The Forgotten Summer, was published in March 2016.
 The second, The Lost Girl, was published in June 2017.
 Drinkwater alleged to The Guardian, in October 2017, that the experience of the starlet Marguerite in The Lost Girl was based on her own experience of being sexually assaulted by Elia Kazan while auditioning for the leading film role in his film The Last Tycoon (1976).

 In 2018, Penguin signed a second deal with Drinkwater for two further novels.
 The first, published in May 2019, was The House on The Edge of The Cliff.
 The second, An Act of Love, was published on 29 April 2021.

 During the summer of 2021, Drinkwater spent four months filming a six-part documentary film series for UK's Channel 5 called Carol Drinkwater’s Secret Provence.
 The filming took place across Provence from the Italian border to the Camargue in the west of southern France.